-Dietitians and nutritionists must clearly explain eating plans to other healthcare professionals.
+Dietitians and nutritionists must clearly explain nutrition plans to other healthcare workers.

-Dietitians and nutritionists typically need a bachelor’s degree, along with supervised training through an internship.
+To enter the occupation, dietitians and nutritionists typically need at least a bachelor’s degree.
+They also typically are required to have supervised training through an internship.
 Many states require dietitians and nutritionists to be licensed.

 Licenses, Certifications, and Registrations